sivy/monkinetic-2020/README.md

 ## EqualMeasures.org

-The ansible code for setting up Ghost.
+The ansible code for setting up Ghost for [equalmeasures.org](http://equalmeasures.org).
 Eventually I want to figure out how to deploy theme changes automatically too.